Starting Your Weed Growing From Seeds

-You’ll learn all about the various cannabis strains that exist including the big differences between sativas and indicas.
-You will see what seeds look like when they’re ripe and the timeline for germination, including details about popular germination techniques.
+You can learn all about the various cannabis strains that exist including the big differences between Sativa’s and Indica’s.
+You will see what seeds look like when they’re ripe and timeline for germination, including details about popular germination techniques.
 Germinating each seed properly is the single most important step to a successful garden.
-He also gives great tips on how to grow more female plants from seed (increasing the ratio of female to male).
+I also give great tips on how to grow more female plants from seed (increasing the ratio of female to male).
 Other questions answered that are on the mind of all growers include those about ordering seeds (safely and securely) and storing seeds for various periods of time.
-You’ll also get Jorge’s recommendations for breeders that are worth having a look at.
+You’ll also get my best recommendations for breeders that are worth having a look at.

 - It all starts with the seeds.
 Knowing how to properly germinate them is crucial.

 - Not all seeds are created equal.
 Some breeders are superb, others not so much.